Is Melatonin Safe for Pregnancy? Risks, Benefits, and Medical Consensus (Clinical Summary)

 Author’s Note

 At Nutreska Wellness Labs, my work focuses on translating complex clinical evidence into practical health guidance.
 Our mission is to make wellness science transparent and accessible.
-When it comes to sensitive subjects like melatonin for pregnancy, the truth is simple: while early data is promising, the science is not yet complete.
-Until larger human studies provide clarity, the safest approach is medical consultation and caution with supplementation.
+When it comes to sensitive subjects like melatonin for pregnancy, the truth is simple: early data are promising, but the science is not complete.
+Until larger human studies arrive, use only with medical guidance.

 — Dr. Linh Tran, PhD